al-scvorets/wm-yom-parse.js/README.md

                 {
                     "label": "New",

-// ... and many more rows; too much to give full content ...
+// ... and many more text lines; too much to put here in full ...

                 {
                     "label": "About",